Kinseys/HAIKA/README.md

 If you use this pipeline in research, please cite:

-> (Add your official manuscript reference here once published.)

 ---

 # 📜 License

 MIT License
-(Or modify to your preferred license)

 ---

 # 🙋 Contact

-For questions, suggestions, or collaborations, please feel free to open an issue or contact the author.
+For questions, suggestions, or collaborations, please feel free to open an issue or contact the author shihan.guan@univ-rennes.fr.